Ming Dao woke up to find Sam already at the kitchen table, sipping away some type of drink. It didn’t look like coffee.

 Wallace smiled.
 “I’m fine.”

 “You don’t look fine to me,” Chen Yi jumped in.
-“Opposite from what I seen you the first day coming here.
+“Opposite from what I have seen you the first day coming here.
 In fact, everyone has been acting strange lately.”

 “That’s life.”
 He got up from his seat and walked to the break room.

 Cyndi looked at Chen Yi.

 “Don’t ask me.,” Chen Yi said.
 “You know him better than I do.”

 “Did you guys meet up since Monday night?”
 Cyndi asked.